Catholic group sues over Michigan policy on adoption

 The department can terminate contracts with faith-based groups if they discriminate against LGBTQ individuals.
 Catholic Charities says the department has "blindly followed" the instructions of Attorney General Dana Nessel.

-The department declined to comment Friday.
+The department declined to comment on Friday.
 St. Vincent Catholic Charities has filed a similar lawsuit.